-The paper has been reviewed by Olena Tupakhina, PhD, Zaporizhzhya National University, Ukraine, Coordinator of Erasmus+ JMM Project "European Values in Literary Arts" (EUVOLIA, 599918-EPP-1-2018-1-UA-EPPJMO-MODULE).
-Empirical findings and survey procedures have been conducted under the auspices of Integrated Research framework of Romance Languages and Typology Chair of Borys Grinchenko Kyiv University European languages and literatures development in cross-communication context (0116 U 006607) and Integrated Research framework of Oriental Languages and Translation Chair of Borys Grinchenko Kyiv University Oriental Studies development in the framework of Higher Education Internationalization (0116 U 007073).
+The paper has been reviewed by Olena Tupakhina, PhD, Zaporizhzhya National University, Ukraine, Coordinator of Erasmus+ JMM Project "European Values in Literary Arts" (EUVOLIA, 599918-EPP-1-2018-1-UA-EPPJMOMODULE).
+Empirical findings and survey procedures have been conducted under the auspices of Integrated Research framework of Romance Languages and Typology Chair of Borys Grinchenko Kyiv University European languages and literatures development in crosscommunication context (0116 U 006607) and

+Integrated Research framework of Oriental Languages and Translation Chair of Borys Grinchenko Kyiv University Oriental Studies development in the framework of Higher Education Internationalization (0116 U 007073).
+The authors extend gratitude to the Armed Forces of Ukraine for providing sustainable safety to complete the paper.